pycontribs/jenkinsapi/doc/index.rst

 JenkinsAPI
 ==========

-Jenkins is the market leading continuous integration system, originally created by Kohsuke Kawaguchi.
+Jenkins is the market leading continuous integration system.

 This API makes Jenkins even easier to use by providing an easy to use conventional Python interface.

 Jenkins (and It's predecessor Hudson) are fantastic projects - but they are somewhat Java-centric.

 Thankfully the designers have provided an excellent and complete REST interface.

 This library wraps up that interface as more conventional Python objects in order to make most Jenkins oriented tasks simpler.

 This library can help you: